-All students, including emergent bilingual students/English learners (EB)/ELS) as described below, are evaluated as one group.
+All students, including emergent bilingual students (EB) as described below, are evaluated as one group.

-Part A: Academic Growth-Inclusion of EB Students/ELs
+Part A: Academic Growth-Inclusion of EB Students

-The student demographic data saved by districts in the Test Information Distribution Engine (TIDE) by the date indicated on the Texas Assessment Program Calendar of Events are used to identify EB students/ELs for accountability purposes ("Final Date to Enter Student Information for Accountability
+The student demographic data saved by districts in the Test Information Distribution Engine (TIDE) by the date indicated on the Texas Assessment Program Calendar of Events are used to identify EB students for accountability purposes ("Final Date to Enter Student Information for Accountability Reporting").

-Reporting").

-EB students'/ELs inclusion, and exclusion, and relevant TIDE codes are available in "Appendix H-Data Sources."
-EB students/ELs TIDE coding can be found in "Appendix D-Accountability Glossary."
+EB students' inclusion, exclusion, and relevant TIDE codes are available in "Appendix H-Data Sources."